California Super Lotto Results, Intelligent Picks, Lotto Wheels

-Even though the jackpot was not awarded Wednesday evening, California Super Lotto had some big winners.
-There were a total of 20 3rd prize lucky winning tickets and won $906 each.
-The 20 lucky winning ticket(s) which matched 4 of 5 + Mega Ball numbers would win $906 cash.
-In the past 12 months, the third prize payout ranged from $720 to $4,267 with an average payout in the amount of $1,675.
+Although there was no grand prize winner Wednesday evening, some players still walked away with large winnings.
+There were a total of 20 3rd prize lucky winners and won $988 each.
+The 20 third prize winning ticket(s) which matched 4 of 5 + Mega Ball numbers will collect $988 cash each.
+In the past 12 months, the third prize paid between $701 and $4,267 with an average payout $1,629.

-California Super Lotto drawings are held 2 times a week every Wednesday and Saturday at 7:45 p.m.
-Pacific Time.
-To play California Super Lotto, choose 5 numbers from 1 to 47 and a Mega ball number from a different set of 27 numbers.
-The overall odds of winning any prizes is about 1 to 23.
-The chances of matching all six California Super Lotto numbers are 1 to 41,416,353.
-The minimum California Super Lotto jackpot is 7 million dollar.
-If nobody wins the grand prize, the top prize pool money will be carried over to the next jackpot.
+California Super Lotto drawings are held 2 times a week every Wednesday and Saturday at 7:45 PM Pacific Time.
+California Super Lotto uses a 5/47+1/27 system from which winning numbers are chosen.
+The odds of winning any prizes is about 1 to 23.
+The odds of winning California Super Lotto jackpot are about 1 in 45 million.
+The minimum California Super Lotto advertised jackpot is $7 million.
+If nobody wins the grand prize, the first prize pool money will be added to the next jackpot.

 Click here for detailed information of California Super Lotto payout and news.